 Using links in email that redirect to non-reputable landing pages will increase the probability of your email getting caught by spam filters.
 It’s also essential that hyperlink text is not an URL in itself which differs from the redirected page.
 Any outward facing link that links to a different page can be penalized.

 Your links should be full links to the real URL.
 Link shortening services like bit.ly are used heavily by spammers, using which can hurt your email deliverability.
+Instead, you can use a branded URL shortener which helps you with multiple domain names that improve your Email deliverability.

 Make sure the link works before sending and use the best practice of adding a link to your website in signature.